ultraware/roles/README.md

 ```

 You can check for multiple permissions the same way as roles.
 You can make use of additional methods like `hasOnePermission` or `hasAllPermissions`.

-### Permissions Inheriting

-Role with higher level is inheriting permission from roles with lower level.

-There is an example of this `magic`:

-You have three roles: `user`, `moderator` and `admin`.
-User has a permission to read articles, moderator can manage comments and admin can create articles.
-User has a level 1, moderator level 2 and admin level 3.
-It means, moderator and administrator has also permission to read articles, but administrator can manage comments as well.

-> If you don't want permissions inheriting feature in you application, simply ignore `level` parameter when you're creating roles.

 ### Entity Check